 Adam, a veteran leader in Jesuit secondary education, currently serves as Principal of McQuaid Jesuit High School in Rochester, New York.
 Prior to this, he was Assistant Principal of Canisius High School in Buffalo.
 Along with Paul Cumbo, Adam co-founded the Companions / Compañeros Program at Canisius, leading several groups of students on immersions in Texas, Nicaragua, the Dominican Republic, and the Navajo Nation.

-His travels have taken him to several parts of the United States and Europe, as well as India and Nepal.
-A graduate of Bowdoin College with an undergraduate degree in History, Adam taught for several years before earning a Master's in Educational Administration from Stanford University and beginning his career in school leadership.
-He is a skilled musician, adept at keyboard instruments of all kinds, and an amateur composer.
-Adam lives on the shore of Conesus Lake outside of Rochester.
+His travels have taken him throughout the United States and Europe, as well as Africa, India and the Middle East.
+A graduate of Bowdoin College with an undergraduate degrees in History and Music, Adam taught for several years before earning a Master's in Educational Leadership from the Graduate School of Education at Stanford University.

 As Principal at McQuaid he has overseen updates to the school's curriculum and educational technology, launched new efforts at inclusivity and diversity awareness, and steered the institution through the recent covid-19 pandemic.
 He lives along Conesus Lake outside Geneseo, where he spends his free time hiking, cycling, reading, and writing.

 Katie Mathews, who works as an adjunct with the Camino Institute primarily as a facilitator of our Young Women's Online Seminars, brings a wealth of experience in group facilitation, ministry, and Ignatian Spirituality.